Making Nuneaton, Bedworth & North Warwickshire Local and Family History accessible to all free of charge.

 Don't do it mate!
 Don't drink that stuff!
 I wonder if they realise that the water they are offering up to their lips so nonchalantly is mixed with the effluent from a thousand privies!
 Yuk.
 The view we see here of these young chaps enjoying themselves in the great Nuneaton flood of 1932 is looking up Coventry Street with Barclays Bank on the left.
 The building sticking out into the roadway is the Carnegie free lending library with the new Council House just in the course of erection, albeit work has been temporarily suspended for the duration of the flood.
 The Carnegie library will be pulled down in 1933 when the council house has been completed and its contents transferred to the former council offices and fire station in Queens Road.

-I adore this image of Mary Whittaker of Lutterworth Road, Nuneaton.
-Mary's beautiful blonde hairstyle is so lovely and what a photogenic local girl who I believe when she married went to live in Leamington Spa.
-Her father was a wine and spirits merchant.
-She is believed to have been involved with the Boy Scout movement as a girl.
+I adore this image of Mary Whittaker (1913-2009) of "Greenacres" Lutterworth Road, Nuneaton.
+Mary's beautiful blonde hairstyle is so lovely and what a photogenic local girl who I believe when she married went to live in Leamington Spa where she became a grandmother to nine, and had three great grandchildren.
+Her father was a wine and spirits merchant in Newdegate Street.
+She is believed to have been a cub mistress with the 1st Nuneaton Scout Group which met at the Crystal Palace public house in Gadsby Street, Attleborough in the 1930's.
 It is a great pity she was of marriageable age 20 years before I became a twinkle in my parent's eyes.
-Such is life! (photo courtesy of Anne Lawson original by Leonard Chettle, Photographer Queens Road Studios, Nuneaton)
+Such is life!
+Her married name was Bowen.
+She is buried at St. Peter's Church, Dormer Place, Leamington Spa.
+Many thanks to Colin King Asst.
+Group Leader of the 1st Nuneaton Boys Scouts for this information and help in providing a detailed caption for the photograph. (photo courtesy of Anne Lawson original by Leonard Chettle, Photographer Queens Road Studios, Nuneaton)